kwonus/Quelle-Obsolete/Quelle.md

 The verbs listed above are for the English flavor of Quelle.
 As Quelle is an open and extensible standard, verbs for other languages can be defined without altering the overall syntax structure of the HMI.
 The remainder of this document describes Version 1.0 of the Quelle-HMI specification.

 In Quelle terminology, a statement is made up of actions.
 Each action has a single verb.
-While there are twelve verbs, there are only five distinct types of actions
+While there are fourteen verbs, there are only six distinct types of actions

 1. SEARCH
    - find
 2. CONTROL
    - set
    - clear
-   - show
+   - get
 4. LABEL
    - save
    - delete
-   - review
+   - show
 5. DISPLAY
    - print
-5. SYSTEM
+5. HISTORY
-   - help
+   - review
    - undo
    - redo
+6. SYSTEM
+   - help
    - status
    - generate
    - exit

-If we ignore the SYSTEM actions for the moment, we can focus on Quelle's primary actions.
-Primary actions are identified in Table 3-1 below (SYSTEM actions can be found in Section IX, in Table 9-1).
+If we ignore the SYSTEM/HISTORY actions for the moment, we can focus on Quelle's primary actions.
+Primary actions are identified in Table 3-1 below (SYSTEM/HISTORY actions can be found in Section X, in Table 10-1).

 Searching and displaying results are the primary purpose of Quelle.
 Learning the eight verbs identified in Table 3-1 is all that is necessary for mastering Quelle.
 Each verb has a minimum and maximum number of parameters.
 Each of these eight verbs are described in the following sections.